SimphiweNgwenya/SimphiweNgwenya/README.md

 # Hello, I'm Simphiwe Ngwenya! 👋

-I hold a Bachelor of Science degree majoring in Applied Mathematics and Finance, and I hold a Bachelor of Science Honours degree in Mathematical Sciences.
-I am currently pursuing a Master's in Business Analytics and Big Data.
+I am a data enthusiast with a strong foundation in Mathematics and a passion for extracting insights from complex data sets.
+With a Bachelor's in Applied Mathematics and currently pursuing a Master's in Business Analytics and Big Data, I have honed my analytical skills to tackle business challenges using data-driven approaches.
+I am passionate about leveraging the power of analytics and big data to drive strategic decision-making and create value.

 ## 📊 GitHub Stats: